Water For Everyone – an initiative of Water Charity

-Water Charity is leading a bold new initiative to ensure that every person in Liberia, Togo and The Gambia has access to clean water by the end of 2023.
+Water Charity is leading a bold initiative to ensure that every person in Liberia, Togo and The Gambia has access to clean water.

 Clean water is essential for the health, safety, education, and well-being of a population, especially the children.
 Water Charity participated in a consortium of NGOs to bring water to every person in Liberia by the end of 2020.
-That effort is on schedule and within budget.
+We are proud to say that this effort with The Last Well has been completed.
+Despite a raging worldwide pandemic, a ragtag group of small nonprofits managed to do the entire nation of Liberia, border to border.

 Our Work in Liberia